pyroib/Website-PRODOCOM/README.md

-# eztv.it Web Theme
+# PRODOCOM Web Theme

-A theme created for a competition at eztv.it Web-Theme-EZTV.it
+A theme created for a former employee PRODOCOM

 ## Getting Started

-This wont require any implimentation.
+This wont require any implementation.

 ### Prerequisites